CompleteBlenderCreator/04-Low-Poly-Chess-Set-Original/README.md

 + Take our first look at the compositor
 + Setup the appropriate nodes to allow a deep of field effect

+### 35 Using Groups
++ Introduction to using groups
++ Great for organisation
++ Great for moving multiple items from one Blender file to another

 ### 99 End of Section 4 ###